 DON’T eat at the McDonald’s in the middle of the Plaza de Armas.
 I can’t even believe there’s one there anyways.
 Yes.
 Don’t be that person.
 However- Have I ever been that person because I was sick and lost 10 pounds in a week and was really desperate for french fries?
 Maybe…

 DON’T give money to beggars.
 This is the case in most places around the world.
 It’s always better to donate or volunteer with local, established charities.
-In Cuzco, there are many organized “begging rings” that exploit families, and especially small babies or children.
+In Cuzco, there are many organized “begging rings” that exploit families, and especially small children.
 It may be tempting to give a few coins when you see their eager faces, but it is often a set up.
 It also encourages unsustainable travel practices.
 What to do instead?
-Again, give to a local charity that you know will truly help.
-Here is a nice list of places near Cuzco:
+Give to a local charity that you know will truly help.

 DON’T be too lenient with your eating habits.
 Exercise caution with where and what you eat.
 Avoid those food-borne illnesses that many a gringo fall victim to.
 The fare offered by street vendors is certainly tempting, and often delicious.
 However, be cautious about it- especially if it’s meat.
 If you want to be extra cautious, ask if all greens or veggies you eat are prepared with filtered water.